kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/eks/ipv6-enabled-cluster.md

 This will create a VPC with proper load-balancing and elastic ips and everything.
 This can be fine-tuned as desired.
 This is the bare minimum where CAPA creates the whole topology.

-Once this is done, we can acquire the IPv6 CIDR and we can continue by using the vpc id and subnets in the unmanaged setting like this:
+Once this is done, we can acquire the IPv6 CIDR, and we can continue by using the vpc id and subnets in the unmanaged setting like this:

 ```yaml